sanskruti-z/phishing-link-detect/README.md

 - Store link history (locally or via API)
 - Enhance detection with a threat database/API integration
 - Improve UI animations and error handling

 ---

-Contributions

-Feel free to fork the repo, suggest improvements, or open issues!

----